Financial Aid Services Center

 Financial Aid Repayment Policy for Official School Withdrawals, Unofficial School Withdrawals and No-Shows

-Students who receive certain federal, state, and institutional grants, scholarships, tuition waiver, or loans are subject to repaying disbursed aid upon withdrawing from the institution, failing to attend any class (no-show), expulsion, or who otherwise complete zero credits in any given term.
+Students who receive certain federal, state, and institutional grants, scholarships, tuition waiver, or loans are subject to repaying disbursed aid upon withdrawing from the institution, failing to attend at least one class (no-show), expulsion, or who otherwise complete zero credits in any given term.
 Details for repayment are given below.

 Federal Student Aid Return of Title IV Funds Policy